awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 **Note**
 Exercise caution when working from the management account, as you would when using any account that has generous permissions across your organization\.

 The AWS Control Tower management account has a trust relationship with the **AWSControlTowerExecution** role, which enables account setup from the management account, including some automated account setup\.
-For more information about the **AWSControlTowerExecution** role, see [How AWS Control Tower Works With Roles to Create and Manage Accounts ](how-control-tower-works.md#roles-how)\.
+For more information about the **AWSControlTowerExecution** role, see [How AWS Control Tower works with roles to create and manage accounts ](roles-how.md)\.

 To enroll an existing AWS account into AWS Control Tower, that account must have the **AWSControlTowerExecution** role enabled\.
 For more information about how to enroll an existing account, see [Enroll an existing AWS account](enroll-account.md)\.